turbot/steampipe-plugin-tailscale/docs/table/tailscale_acl_acl.md

     join user_perm u on u.destinations like '%'||d.tag||'%';
 ```

-### Get the devices that can be accessed using each device
+### Devices that can be accessed using other devices in the network

 ```sql
 with src_dest as (